SlateFoundation/opened.js/README.md

 ```

 ## OpenEd API Events
-OpenEd Oauth library has basic event support for all general proccess.
+OpenEd Oauth library has basic event support for all general process.
 ### Methods
 #### on(eventName, callback)
 This method add an event handler(callback) for eventName.